Produced in collaboration with GBS|CIDP Foundation International

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) is a rare disorder in which the covering of nerves (a material called myelin) is damaged, leading to sensory loss and weakness over time – if left untreated, it leads to wheelchair dependence about 30 percent of the time.

-Join us for a free, live video education program that will help patients and caregivers:
+This free, live video education program helps patients and caregivers:

 - Recognize the symptoms

 - Understand all the treatment options available to them

 - Identify sources of support for managing issues and complications associated with CIDP

 Produced in collaboration with the GBS/CIDP Foundation International – a four-star charity that was founded in 1980 to serve communities affected by Guillain-Barre syndrome (GBS) and CIDP – this program provides important information to those newly diagnosed with CIDP and those already in treatment.

 Register to access the full program on-demand.